What is Earned Wage Access? The Complete Guide

 How does earned wage access work?

-Earned wage access typically works through a partnership between an employer and an EWA provider or directly through a third-party app.
-Here’s how it usually works:
+Earned wage access typically works through a partnership between an employer and an earned wage access provider, or directly through a third-party app.
+Here’s a breakdown of the typical process:

-• Requesting funds: You request an advance on your earned wages through an app or platform provided by the EWA service.
+Requesting funds: You’ll request an advance on your earned wages through an app or platform provided by the EWA payment provider.

-• Instant access: Once you qualify, the requested amount is transferred directly to your bank account or a connected card.
+Instant access: Once you qualify, the requested amount is transferred directly to your bank account or a connected card within a few business days.
+You may be able to qualify for a more immediate earned wage access within minutes for a fee.

 While EWA can be incredibly helpful, it’s not without its drawbacks.
 Here’s what you need to know.